 Astronomers today ask the same questions posed millennia ago by people sitting around a campfire at night.
 Those people wondered about the meaning of the flickering but eternal stars overhead and the fragile transient life around them.
 Today we sometimes take the vast wealth of information on the night sky for granted or are amazed by the accomplishments of ancient astronomers.
-Our complacency or amazement results from our own night blindness, a symptom caused by our brightly lit and building-enclosed world.
+Our complacency results from our own night blindness, a symptom caused by our brightly lit and building-enclosed world.
 Even though we no longer need to track celestial events for our daily survival, we still enjoy gazing at the sky’s majestic beauty.

 Yet this simple pleasure is denied to 90 percent of the world’s population.
 Not only is light pollution an aesthetic problem but it also affects our sense of perspective.
-Most of the world’s population can no longer ponder earth’s place in the universe because light pollution of the night sky shrinks the visible universe down from millions of light years to a few miles.
+Most of the world’s population can no longer ponder Earth’s place in the universe because light pollution of the night sky shrinks the visible universe down from millions of light years to a few miles.
 One of our most ancient and universal cultural values is threatened and may become extinct.

-Fortunately, in Arches National Park, we can reenact that thousand-year-old campfire scene.
+In Arches National Park, we can re-enact that thousand-year-old campfire scene.
 Campers settling in for the night watch the unfolding drama of our galaxy as stars uncloak one by one.
 Soon the night sky is filled with thousands of glittering jewels, too many to count.
 Occasionally, a meteor blazes across the sky.
 The final act is one that may only be viewed by ten percent of the world’s inhabitants and is the most majestic and breathtaking of scenes.
 Spanning the sky like a cloud of light is a region known as the Milky Way.
 Earthlings peering into this “band of mist” are looking at the center of our galaxy.